-The management of the academy is the responsibility of the Trustees who are elected and co-opted under the terms of the Memorandum of Association.
+The management of the academy trust is the responsibility of the Trustees who are elected and co-opted under the terms of the Memorandum of Association.

 Individual Trustees attend training courses and conferences organised by appropriate bodies in order to ensure their knowledge and understanding is fully up to date.
-A series of briefings for the Board and the senior management team of the schools as a whole is also designed when necessary based on areas of potential interest and/or concern.
+A series of briefings for the board of trustees, Local governing bodies and the senior management team of the schools as a whole is also designed when necessary based on areas of potential interest and/or concern.